paypal/paypalhttp_node/README.md

 ### Serializer
 (De)Serialization of request and response data is done by instances of [`Encoder`](./lib/braintreehttp/encoder.js).
 BraintreeHttp currently supports `json` encoding out of the box.

+## License
+BraintreeHttp-Node is open source and available under the MIT license.
+See the [LICENSE](./LICENSE) file for more info.

+## Contributing
+Pull requests and issues are welcome.
+Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more details.